YassSmr1/YassineSMARA/README.md

 ## 👨‍🎓 Student in the first year of software engineering by apprenticeship at IMT Atlantique.
 ### 👷 Future software architect

-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Blockchain, I have already designed two DAPPs in Rust which are currently used on the Elrond blockchain.
+Im also building on Ethereum.

 <br>
 ----